 Evaluation objective and key questions

-The evaluation will seek to identify preliminary results of the FFF activities implemented at regional and interregional levels (with regard to advocacy and inclusion/participation of FFPOs in regional/global policy and decision-making processes, coordination and knowledge management), while also assessing capacity development outcomes at the country level.
-The Mid-Term Evaluation will therefore seek to assess the coherence and complementarity of FFF activities with those of other partners in the target regions and countries.
+The evaluation will seek to identify preliminary results of the FFF activities implemented at country, regional and global levels.
+The goal is to assess the effectiveness of FFF approach in implementing the programme at three levels.
+While at country level the country work plan will be considered as source to evaluate the effectiveness of the FFF approach at the regional/global level the approach is evaluated through the coordination of activities also among countries with focus on advocacy and inclusion/participation of FFPOs in regional/global policy and decision-making processes, coordination and knowledge management level.
+The Mid-Term Evaluation will therefore seek to assess the coherence and complementarity of FFF activities with those of other partners and global alliances in the target regions and countries.

 The objective of the evaluation will be therefore to provide valuable recommendations based on evidence and findings under the topics of: relevance; effectiveness and impact; partnerships and coordination; normative values; sustainability; and coherence and synergies.
 In this regard, the evaluation will be guided by the following preliminary evaluation questions under each of these topics – further questions will be developed by the evaluation team during the inception phase and elaborated in the evaluation.